rgcgithub/regenie/docs/docs/install.md

 3. On the command line type `make` while in the main source code directory.
 4. This should produce the executable called `regenie`.

+**regenie** has been enhanced to allow for gzip compressed input (for phenotype/covariate files) using the Boost Iostream library.
+If this library is installed on the system, you should compile using `make HAS_BOOST_IOSTREAM=1`.

+### With docker
-Alternatively, you can use a Docker image to install and run **regenie**, the Dockerfile (thanks to Nathan Weeks) is provided in the main directory.
+Alternatively, you can use a Docker image to run **regenie**.
+A Dockerfile (thanks to Nathan Weeks) is provided in the main directory and can be used to build the image.
 An example test script on how to do that is located in the `test/` directory (you may need to run `chmod u+x test/test.sh` prior to running the script).
 To run it, you can use the following command